p0w3rsh3ll/AutoRuns/README.md

 Save-Module -Name AutoRuns -Repository PSGallery -Path ~/Downloads
 ```

-Review the content of the module, I mean the code to make sure it's trustworthy
+Stop and please review the content of the module, I mean the code to make sure it's trustworthy :-)

 ```powershell
 # Import the module